 Conditions of abnormal plasma cells that are not myeloma but may eventually become myeloma, such as monoclonal gammopathy of undetermined significance (MGUS)

-This information on bone modifying drugs is based on ASCO recommendations for bisphosphonate treatment for multiple myeloma.
-(Please note that this link takes you to another ASCO website.)
+This information on bone-modifying drugs is based on ASCO recommendations for bisphosphonate treatment for multiple myeloma.
+(Please note that this link takes you to a different ASCO website.)

-A bone marrow transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy red blood cells, white blood cells, and platelets in the bone marrow.
+A bone marrow transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells.
+These cells, called hematopoietic stem cells, develop into healthy red blood cells, white blood cells, and platelets in the bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 This procedure is also called a stem cell transplant.
-This is because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

-There are 2 types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
+There are 2 types of hematopoietic stem cell transplantation, depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 For multiple myeloma, AUTO is more commonly used.
 ALLO is being studied in clinical trials.
-In both types, the goal is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy (usually melphalan) and then allow replacement blood stem cells to create healthy bone marrow and better immunity.
+In both types, the goal is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy (usually melphalan) and then allow replacement blood stem cells to create healthy bone marrow and restore the body's immune response.

 Side effects depend on the type of transplant, your general health, and other factors.
-Learn more about the basics of bone marrow and stem cell transplantation.
+Learn more about the basics of bone marrow and stem cell transplant.

-Doctors may recommend radiation therapy for patients with bone pain when chemotherapy is not effective or in order to control pain.
+Doctors may recommend radiation therapy for patients with bone pain when chemotherapy is not effective or to control pain.
 However, using radiation therapy is not an easy decision.
 In many instances, pain (especially back pain) is due to structural damage to the bone.
-Radiation therapy may not help this type of pain and may affect the bone marrow's response to future treatment.
+Radiation therapy may not help relieve this type of pain and may affect the bone marrow's response to future treatment.
 Radiation therapy can be helpful in some situations, but for people with newly diagnosed myeloma, therapies using medication are preferred because of their greater effectiveness.

 Side effects of radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.

-Surgery is not usually a disease-directed treatment option for multiple myeloma, but it may be used to relieve symptoms (see below).
+Surgery is not usually a treatment option for curing multiple myeloma, but it may be used to relieve specific symptoms.
 Surgery is used to treat bone disease, especially if there are fractures, and recent plasmacytomas, especially if they occur outside the bone.
 If surgery is recommended for you, talk with your health care team about the details of the surgery, including the recovery period.
 Learn more about the basics of cancer surgery.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

-Sometimes drugs that have gone through advanced phases of clinical trial and are awaiting FDA approval are made more readily available to patients with refractory myeloma through FDA’s Expanded Access Clinical Trial Program.
+Sometimes, medications that have gone through advanced phases of clinical trials and are awaiting FDA approval are made more readily available to patients with refractory myeloma through FDA’s Expanded Access Clinical Trial Program.
 For example, daratumumab was first approved in 2015 to be used alone to treat relapsed and refractory myeloma after other treatments had failed.
-In November 2016, the FDA approved the use of daratumumab in combination with lenalidomide and dexamethasone or with bortezomib and dexamethasone to treat people who have already received at least 1 previous treatment.
-Since then, daratumumab has received 5 more approvals from the FDA and is now approved in combination with bortezomib, thalidomide, and dexamethasone to treat newly diagnosed patients with multiple myeloma who may also receive an AUTO stem cell transplant.
-You may want to talk to your doctor about availability of treatments being studied in clinical trials.
+In 2016, the FDA approved the use of daratumumab in combination with lenalidomide and dexamethasone or with bortezomib and dexamethasone to treat people who have already received at least 1 previous treatment.
+Since then, daratumumab has received 5 more approvals from the FDA and is now approved in combination with bortezomib, thalidomide, and dexamethasone to treat newly diagnosed patients with multiple myeloma who may also receive an AUTO bone marrow/stem cell transplant.
+You may want to talk to your doctor about which treatments are being studied in clinical trials.

 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-For people with refractory myeloma, palliative care may also be important to help relieve symptoms and side effects.
+For people with refractory myeloma, palliative and supportive care may also be important to help relieve symptoms and side effects.

-For most people, a diagnosis of relapsed or refractory myeloma is very stressful and difficult.
-You and your family are encouraged to talk about how you feel with your doctors, nurses, social workers, or other members of the health care team.
+For many people, a diagnosis of relapsed or refractory myeloma is very stressful and difficult.
+You and your family are encouraged to talk about how you feel with your doctors, nurses, social workers, or other members of your health care team.
 It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 If the cancer returns after the original treatment, it is called recurrent myeloma or relapsed myeloma.
-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your doctor will talk about the treatment options.
-Often the treatment plan will include the treatments described above such as targeted therapy and chemotherapy, but they may be used in a different combination or given at a different pace.
-Recent advances in targeted, newer therapy mean that the chances of effective treatment for relapsed disease are increasing.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as targeted therapy and chemotherapy, but they may be used in a different combination or given at a different pace.
+Recent advances in newer therapies mean that the chances of effective treatment for relapsed myeloma are increasing.

-People with relapsed myeloma often experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+People with relapsed myeloma sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 Recovery from and a cure for myeloma are unlikely.
 The disease is still considered incurable despite recent progress.
 If the cancer cannot be controlled even with the newer treatments available, the disease may be called advanced or terminal.

 People who have advanced cancer and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to talk with your doctor or a member of your palliative care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+Nursing care and special equipment can make staying at home a workable options for many families.
 Learn more about advanced cancer care planning.